joostd/scirt-fido2-webauthn/0-introduction.md

 # Introduction

-These are the instructions for the SCIRT workshop on FIDO2 and Web Authentication
+These are the instructions for the a workshop on FIDO2 and Web Authentication

 These instructions equally apply to Windows, macos or linux.
 You are provided with a security key by Yubico (USB-A: use an adapter if you require USB-C).